Files

 Run the workspace, and inspect the output Water Meters - Field Inspection SQL.xlsx file.

 This is the optional section of Exercise 4.
-In this section, we will learn how FME can be used to generate an HTML report for an uploaded Water Meters dataset.
-We will then stream the results (HTML report) of a workspace using an FME Server Workspace App, similar to the image below.
-Click here to see it in action.
+In this section, we will learn how to use FME to generate an HTML report from an uploaded Water Meters dataset.
+We will then stream the results (HTML report) of a workspace using an FME Flow Workspace App, as shown in the image below.

 1. Create Geometry